Port state control: Jurisdiction

-Port states can also (besides detention etc.) sanction violations with fines.
+Port states can, in addition to detention, sanction violations with fines.
 Port states can also in certain cases, for example if a ship violates the 0.5% sulphur limit of MARPOL Annex VI, assert jurisdiction for such violations which occur on the high seas.
 The extraterritorial jurisdictional basis for such enforcement and sanctioning is found within the special provisions of part XII of the United Nations Convention on the Law of the Sea (UNCLOS).